ArmaanMohar/CourseRegistrationSystem-2.0/README.md

 Admins can perform CRUD operations on courses and users in order to add them to the database.
 Student users can register for a course and remove their registration.

 ## How to Run:
+    1. Clone the repo using git clone
-    1. open a new terminal->navigate to src. compile: javac .\Server\ServerController\ServerCommunication.java then run: java Server.ServerController.ServerCommunication
+    2. open a new terminal->navigate to src. compile: javac .\Server\ServerController\ServerCommunication.java then run: java Server.ServerController.ServerCommunication
-    2. open another terminal->navigate to src. complie:javac .\Client\ClientController\ClientCommunication.java then run: java Client.ClientController.ClientCommunication
+    3. open another terminal->navigate to src. complie:javac .\Client\ClientController\ClientCommunication.java then run: java Client.ClientController.ClientCommunication
-    3. run as many client as you wish...
+    4. run as many client as you wish...
     *******************************NOTE: Server must be initialized before running client**********************************************************************************